jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ### You Can Win

 Wikipedia's victory is another example of the archetypal Techvolution story.
 Like Galileo and his telescope, George Washington and his musket, and Steve Jobs and his iTunes.
 Wikipedia was a victory for protagonists.
-What makes it especially cool, is digital tools made it quite easy to empower today's extras.
+What makes it especially cool, is digital tools made it so easy to empower today's extras.

-Imagine when digital tools are let free!
-That’s the story Skywalker I want you to make happen with lightsabers a-blazin’, dicing up old tools like evil storm troopers, to smooth out humanity’s natural evolution.
+Now imagine when digital tools are let free!
+Stargazer, that’s the story you have to jump into with lightsabers a-blazin’, dicing up old tools like evil storm troopers, to smooth out humanity’s natural evolution.
 The open-source community are making new tools.
 But they are facing down Darth Blockbuster on their own.
-To help them change our world, they need as much help as Wikipedia got.
+They need as much help as Wikipedia got.

 Note however, our lives cut across thousands to millions of problems.
 Thus, our villians are not in a massive group like “the rich” or the “the unions” as old philosophies label.
 Our villians reveal themselves inside thousands of companies, institutions, and organizations, by suppressing new tools to keep their version of the DVD alive.